Johngash/Bookstore-db/README.md

 # 📚 Bookstore Database Management System

-This project simulates a real-world **Bookstore Database** built using **MySQL**.
-It is designed to manage the core operations of a bookstore including books, authors, customers, addresses, orders, shipping methods, and more.
-The system follows best practices in relational database design, including the use of normalization, foreign keys, and efficient data modeling.
+This project simulates a real-world Bookstore Database built using MySQL.
+It is designed to manage a bookstore's core operations, including books, authors, customers, addresses, orders, shipping methods, and more.
+The system follows best practices in relational database design, including normalization, foreign keys, and efficient data modeling.

 ---